ssfsx17/ffpnp/Combat.md

 Bubble - Maximum HP is doubled.
 When this status ends, HP above the normal maximum are counted as excess healing.

+Burning - Lose an amount of HP per round equal to 10% of maximum HP.
+Magic Defense is not applied.
+Also causes damage every minute outside of combat.

 Charm - Attack your own team randomly.
 Ended by physical damage.

 Chicken - Physical damage output is zero.

 Confuse - All actions have a flat 50% chance to be done to the opposite team as was originally intended (i.e. coinflip).
 Confuse is ended by physical damage.

-Critical Vulnerability - All successful attacks against you are also critical hits.
+Critical Vulnerability - Successful attacks against you are critical hits if the dice show 80 through 100.

 Curse - Physical damage output and Accuracy are zero.